Skip to main content

 Automated painting system gets aircraft back in the sky 80% faster, saving U.S. Air Force $8.8 million since 2016

-HUNTSVILLE, Ala.— Aerobotix, an AS9100-certified FANUC robotics integrator, today marked having supported the 40th restoration of air inlet ducts on F-22 Raptor aircraft, as part of a maintenance contract with the U.S. Air Force.
+HUNTSVILLE, Ala. — Aerobotix, an AS9100-certified FANUC robotics integrator, today marked having supported the 40th restoration of air inlet ducts on F-22 Raptor aircraft.
+This work is part of a maintenance contract with the U.S. Air Force

-With funding from the Air Force’s Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, Aerobotix developed an automated painting system that restores the performance coatings on F-22 air inlet ducts far more quickly, cost efficiently and accurately than doing so by hand.
-Aerobotix refurbished its first F-22 in 2016 and is on track to restore its 50th by early 2023.
+The Air Force’s Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs provided funding for the project.
+Aerobotix developed an automated painting system that restores the performance coatings on F-22 air inlet ducts.
+The system works far more quickly, cost efficiently and accurately than manual methods.
+Aerobotix refurbished its first F-22 in 2016.
+The company is on track to restore its 50th by early 2023.

 “Our robotic technology can paint these units using only about 300 hours of labor, rather than 1,600 hours,” said project manager Bret Benvenuti, a senior robotics engineer at Aerobotix.
-“That’s a labor saving of around 80%, so it really solves the challenge of getting these aircraft back into service quicker.
+“That’s a labor saving of around 80%.
+It really solves the challenge of getting these aircraft back into service quicker.
 We estimate that since 2016, we’ve helped the Air Force save $8.8 million – $220,000 per aircraft – in maintenance costs.”

 On jet aircraft, inlets ensure smooth airflow into engines despite turbulent air coming at the ducts from multiple directions.
-Aerobotix’s automated painting solution for inlet duct maintenance not only achieves major labor savings; it also improves accuracy and quality control, giving F-22 aircraft a better performance signature against radar.
+Aerobotix’s automated painting solution for inlet duct maintenance achieves major labor savings.
+It also improves accuracy and quality control.
+This gives F-22 aircraft a better performance signature against radar.

-Additionally, the automated system can apply more coating before the material’s pot life expires, significantly reducing waste.
-The highly engineered coatings cost around $1,000 per gallon, and more efficient use can save about $40,000 per aircraft.
+Additionally, the automated system can apply more coating before the material’s pot life expires.
+This significantly reduces waste.
+The highly engineered coatings cost around $1,000 per gallon.
+More efficient use can save about $40,000 per aircraft.

-Recent system upgrades include adjustable spray paths to accommodate aircraft that need only the bypass screen areas of the inlets to be recoated, or to spray the exterior of the inlets’ forward outer lip area.
-Coating the lip area while the aft robot is spraying the inlets saves between two and three days in labor.
-Aerobotix is now looking to also use the robots to simultaneously coat other exterior sections of the aircraft, including chines and tines, which will achieve further labor savings.
-In addition, Aerobotix has integrated a Terahertz measurement device that delivers efficiency and quality improvements.
+Recent system upgrades include adjustable spray paths.
+These accommodate aircraft that need only the bypass screen areas of the inlets to be recoated.
+They can also spray the exterior of the inlets’ forward outer lip area.
+Coating the lip area while the aft robot sprays the inlets saves between two and three days in labor.
+Aerobotix is now looking to also use the robots to simultaneously coat other exterior sections of the aircraft.
+These include chines and tines, which will achieve further labor savings.
+In addition, Aerobotix has integrated a Terahertz measurement device.
+This delivers efficiency and quality improvements.

 Aerobotix has also developed similar automated painting systems for coating the F/A-18E and F/A-18F Super Hornet and F-35 Lightning II.
 Those aircraft are featured in the blockbuster movie “Top Gun: Maverick.”